TheTrueCoder/grpc-simulate/README.md

 # grpc-simulate
- Experiment to distribute basic simulation with grpc
+ Experiment to distribute basic bouncing ball simulation with grpc